 Ruth Hill McAllister has a Bachelor’s Degree in history from Vanderbilt University.
 She taught school and served eight years on the staff of Campus Crusade for Christ before marrying Dawson in 1977.
 She was founder and chairman for ten years of Wonderful Weekend for Women, and has been involved in ministry to teens and women for over 40 years.

 In 2007, Ruth Hill was able to edit and publish a new edition of her great-grandfather Sam R. Watkin’s book Co.
 “Aytch”, First Tennessee Regiment: Or, a Side Show of the Big Show.
-Ruth Hill faithfully volunteers every Sunday night as a Production Assistant for the radio show Dawson McAllister Live!
+Ruth Hill faithfully volunteered every Sunday night as a Production Assistant for the radio show Dawson McAllister Live!
 She is the mother of two sons, Fulton and Gene McAllister.

 Craig Lawrence, Secretary